Master of Engineering

 The Master of Engineering degree consists of a total of nine courses plus a one-week workshop taken just before the Autumn Quarter starts.
 This introductory workshop is the first of the Innovation Leadership series, followed by one course in each of the following Autumn, Winter, and Spring quarters.

 The remaining six courses are technical courses aligned with a field of study chosen by the student.
 Your choice of a track will connect you to an academic advisor with expertise in that particular field.
-We offer curricula in Bio- and Immunoengineering, Materials for Sustainability and Health, and Computational Modeling of Materials.
+We offer curricula in Bio- and Immunoengineering, Quantum Engineering, Energy and Sustainability, Soft Matter Engineering, and Computational Modeling of Materials.

 Each of the three tracks has a few Track Core courses, which are foundational experiences or prerequisites for electives in the student’s chosen area of interest, and Track Electives, with which a student can explore a particular application (or applications) of the track.
 Other courses may be substituted by petition, subject to approval by the program.
 If you are interested in taking a course that is not listed, contact your academic advisor.